-When the tips of your avocado leaves look scorched but the sun isn’t hot, you may be perplexed.
+When the tips of your avocado leaves look scorched, but the sun isn’t hot, you may be perplexed.
 Why are my avocado leaves burnt, you may ask.
-But avocado leaf burn doesn’t always result from high-voltage sunshine.
+Avocado leaf burn doesn’t always result from high-voltage sunshine.
 If you want to understand the causes for burnt avocado leaves, read on.

 Why are My Avocado Leaves Burnt?

 Avocado leaf burn is fairly easy to recognize in avocado trees.
 You’ll see dry and scorched avocado leaves, and the damage is especially noticeable around the tips.
 Leaf burn also causes the affected leaves to fall from the tree well before normal dormancy.
 The condition makes it look as though extra-hot sunshine has burnt avocado leaves on your trees.
-But this condition can also appear when the sky is cloudy and the weather is cool or mild.
+This condition can also appear when the sky is cloudy, and the weather is cool or mild.

 Dry conditions can also play a role.
 Dry conditions contributing to avocado leaf burn can include inadequate irrigation.
-But dry winds can also desiccate the foliage and frost may play a part too.
+Dry winds can also desiccate the foliage and frost may play a part as well.

 Preventing Avocado Leaf Burn